geky/ramrsbd/README.md

 >
 </p>

-If we then multiply with our error-locator polynomial,
+If we then multiply with our error-locator polynomial
 $\Lambda(x) = \prod_{l \in E} \left(1 - X_l x\right)$:

 <p align="center">